corkami/collisions/README.md

 Even if the Zip format itself can't be generically exploited like Gzip, some formats relying on Zip *can* be generically exploited inside Zip archives with a pre-defined structure.
 Some precautions have to be taken to make the Zip collision generic.

-Some formats (Apk, Epub, Jar, Odf, Xps) are multi-files stored in a Zip archive, and rely on a root file that points to other files in the archive.
+Some formats are multi-files stored in a Zip archive, and rely on a root file with a fixed filename that points to other files in the archive.
+Many of them are using XML or text for the root file, and storing other files as-is.

 Idea
 : make 2 files sets coexist in the same archive, and point to either sets of files.
-A generic root can be stored first in the beginning of the file.
+A generic root can be stored first in the beginning of the file, but the collision blocks are stored outside of the file content, in the archive (since collisions have a very high entropy, it's impossible to exploit XML or ASCII-only files with collisions).

 Steps:
 1. Put 2 sets of files from 2 origins in the same archive - i.e. in different subdirectories.
-1. Modify the root file to point to each set.
+1. Modify the root file to alternatively point to each set.
 1. Since the timestamp, length and CRC of the root file are stored in both the `Local File Header` - before the file's contents - and in the `Central Directory` - after the file contents - these values shouldn't change between the two versions of the files.

    - If the length changes, all the pointers afterwards will change, so an identical suffix can't be used.
    - If the CRC32 is incorrect in the `Central Directory`, this copy might be ignored by the parser, but forging a CRC32 to a constant value is helpful to avoid entirely the problem.
 Forging the CRC by appending 4 random bytes will likely not be enough, as these root files are typically in XML or text with strict syntaxes, so they would become invalid.
-[CrcHack](https://github.com/resilar/crchack) helps forging CRCs with arbitrary bits and no bruteforcing, making sure that the output file is ASCII, and that the modified bits are still in a comment.
+[CrcHack](https://github.com/resilar/crchack) greatly helps with forging CRCs with arbitrary bits and no bruteforcing, making sure that the output file is ASCII, and that the modified bits are still in a comment.

-4. Using the `extra field` of an extra dummy file -- even empty -- in the archive after the root file is an elegant way to store Hashclash collision blocks: that way, the Zip archive maintains a standard structure and can be easily manipulated.
+4. Using the `extra field` of an extra dummy file -- even empty -- in the archive after the root file is an elegant way to store Hashclash collision blocks: that way, the Zip archive maintains a standard structure and can be easily manipulated afterwards, even with standard tools.

 `Extra Fields` have no CRC32, and their 16 bits length is declared in the headers before.
 They have their own internal `ID:2 Size:2 Data` format but it's usually ignored, and are in both the `Local File Header` and in the `Central Directory`, but it can be absent from the `Central Directory` to keep the suffix identical after the collision blocks.

-The presence of the extra file that covers the collision blocks in its `extra field` may have to be declared in the format structure, such as in the `[Content_Types].xml` file in an ODF document.
+The presence of the extra file that covers the collision blocks in its `extra field` may have to be declared in the format structure, such as in the `[Content_Types].xml` file in an OOXML document.
+Other XML files in the suffix may have to be modified, as some formats required the use of absolute paths.

 Here's the overall structure of the generic exploit for a specific zip-based format: